tino/pyFirmata/README.rst

 This is useful for reading additional pins within a callback handler to process multiple pins simultaneously.
 Note that the data obtained by `read()` is read from an internal buffer which stores the most recent value received from the Arduino.
+This call is non-blocking.